rivtlib-dev/rivtlib.github.io/README.rst

 **rivt** is a lightweight markup language for writing, organizing and sharing engineering documents and reports.
 Its goal is to be a legible and efficient language for preparing engineering reports that rely on standard, codified design methods.
-These reports include peer review, government permits and test results.  *rivt** is also the name of the open source framework used for producing rivt documents.
+These types of reports include peer review, government permits and test results.  *rivt** is also the name of the open source framework used for producing rivt documents.

 **rivtlib** is a Python library, distributed under the open source MIT license, that